uborko/hello-world/README.md

 simple cms site using php mysql html

 Hello there!
 My name is Borko.
-I am newbee in web-development and would like to live long and prosper
+I am newbee in web-development.